marromlam/vim-gasm/README.md

 * Less than 0.5s startup time in very old computers.
 * +70 configures plugins.
 * Using builtin LSP and Treesitter.
+* Tabnine completion enabled.

 ## How does it look?
 ![Dashboard](images/dashboard.png)

+## Testing and usage
+This is a very beta stage of the project, hence lot of bugs are expected.
+Here I post some useful comments, I hope:
+* I use kitty as my terminal with Victor Mono and Iosevka fonts + Nerdfonts.
+* My main machine runs macOS but this was tested in CentOS7 and SCL6 too.
+* Neovim version *0.6* was installed via `brew install neovim --HEAD`.
+* I try to use as much as possible homebrew binaries.
+* This is very related with my other project fictional-couscous.